sgf-web-devs/tap-music/com.tapmusic.www/readme.md

 ```
 - Run composer install
 - Run php artisan migrate
-- Make sure your root url and /auth/spotify-callback are registered under Spotify's developer area as redirect URLs
+- Make sure your root url and http://youdomain.com/auth/spotify-callback(or whatever URL you choose to register in config above) are registered under Spotify's developer area as redirect URLs